Azo and urea compounds - use for targeted structural changes in the polymer

 What are azo and urea compounds?

-Azo and urea compounds are special chemical cross-linking and blowing agents that are used in rubber and plastics technology under certain conditions - for example in the production of foamed components or in the cross-linking of elastomers in sensitive applications.
-They enable targeted structural changes in the Polymer at low reaction temperatures.
+Azo and urea compounds are special chemical cross-linking and blowing agents that are used in rubber and plastics technology under certain conditions - for example in the production of Moulded rubber parts, Plastic composite parts or in the cross-linking of elastomers in other sensitive applications.
+They enable targeted structural changes in the polymer at low reaction temperatures.

 Azo compounds (e.g. azodicarbonamide, ADC for short) decompose when heated, releasing nitrogen gas in the process.
 They are primarily used as chemical blowing agents to create cell structures in foams.
 Areas of application: